sncf-connect-tech/vboard/CONTRIBUTING.md

 including bug fixes and minor improvments, to get you started with the code.

-The overall process to contribute code to the project is like the following:
+The overall process to contribute code to the project is:
 1. Make sure there is an issue detailing the feature you want to implement or bug you want to fix.
 Ideally, indicate in this issue that you intend to work on it to begin with.
 2. [Fork this repository](https://help.github.com/articles/fork-a-repo/) under your GitHub username,